trevor-crypto/rust-sgx/doc/FORTANIX-SGX-ELF.md

 - Offset `0x8`: `1` if this is an executable and this is a secondary TCS, `0` otherwise.
 - Offsets `0x10`, `0x18`, `0x20`: `0`
-- Offsets `0x70` and `0x78`: An item of a linked list containing (i) the offset to the TCS structure from the image base and (ii) offset to the next item in the list from the image base.
+- Offset `0x70`: The offset to the TCS structure from the image base.
+- Offset `0x78`: The offset to the next TCSLS struct (part of a circular linked list) from the image base.
 - Other offsets: uninitialized.

 ## Globals